retsyx/amity/README.md

 ./configure_hdmi scan
 ```

-Pay particular attention to the names of the devices.
-These are the HDMI On Screen Display (OSD) names of the devices, and are used to reference the devices in Amity configuration.
+The names of the devices are their HDMI On Screen Display (OSD) names, and are used to reference the devices in Amity configuration.
 Ensure that no two devices share the same name.
 Duplicate names are not supported, and will lead to confusion, failure, and disappointment.

 Devices that don't appear in the list don't have HDMI-CEC enabled or have a very broken HDMI-CEC implementation (i.e. Nintendo Switch) that may only partially work in general.

-If you don't see any devices except the Amity device, ensure the HDMI-CEC splice cable is correctly attached.
+If you don't see any devices, ensure the HDMI-CEC splice cable is correctly attached.

 #### Automatic Activity Recommendation

-Now that all the devices are accounted for, Amity can guess a set of activities:
+Now that all the devices are accounted for, Amity can generate a set of recommended activities:

 ```commandline
 ./configure_hdmi recommend